 The Transaction will be accounted for as a reverse recapitalization in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 805, Business Combinations.
-Legacy SpringBig has been determined to be the accounting acquirer as Legacy SpringBig owners before the business combination will retain a majority financial interest after the business combination.
-Under the reverse recapitalization model, the business combination will be treated as Legacy SpringBig issuing equity for the net assets of Tuatara, with no goodwill or intangible assets recorded.
+SpringBig has been determined to be the accounting acquirer under both the no redemption and the maximum redemption scenarios as SpringBig owners before the business combination will retain a majority financial interest after the business combination.
+Under the reverse recapitalization model, the business combination will be treated as SpringBig issuing equity for the net assets of Tuatara, with no goodwill or intangible assets recorded.

-The pro forma adjustments have been prepared as if the business combination had been consummated on December 31, 2021, in the case of the unaudited pro forma condensed combined balance sheet, and on January 1, 2021, the beginning of the earliest period presented, in the case of the unaudited pro forma condensed combined statements of operations.
+The pro forma adjustments have been prepared as if the business combination had been consummated on March 31, 2022, in the case of the unaudited pro forma condensed combined balance sheet, and on January 1, 2021, the beginning of the earliest period presented, in the case of the unaudited pro forma condensed combined statements of operations.

-The pro forma combined balance sheet as of December 31, 2021 has been prepared using the following:
+The pro forma combined balance sheet as of March 31, 2022 has been prepared using the following:

-- Legacy SpringBig historical consolidated balance sheet as of December 31, 2021, as included elsewhere in this prospectus. - Tuatara's historical unaudited consolidated balance sheet as of December 31, 2021, as included elsewhere in this prospectus.
+- SpringBig historical unaudited consolidated balance sheet as of March 31, 2022. - Tuatara's historical unaudited consolidated balance sheet as of March 31, 2022, included Tuatara's Quarterly report on Form 10-Q, filed on May 16, 2022.